Pessary Fitting Service

 What is a pessary?

-A pessary is a device that goes inside the vagina to help support a prolapse of the uterus (womb), bladder and/or rectum (bottom of the bowel).
+A pessary is a device that goes inside the vagina to help support the organs.
+It may be advised as part of your post-natal recovery or to address a prolapse of the uterus (womb), bladder and/or rectum (bottom of the bowel).
 A pessary could also be considered to help with incontinence.
-A prolapse and/or incontinence can be caused by childbirth, the accumulative effect of heavy lifting, having a chronic cough and/or straining on the toilet or alternatively due to the aging process.
+Descent of the organs or a prolapse and/or incontinence can be caused by childbirth, the accumulative effect of heavy lifting, having a chronic cough and/or straining on the toilet or alternatively due to the aging process.
 Symptoms you may experience are a feeling of heaviness or bulging around the vagina/ incontinence, frequency and/or the inability to evacuate the bowels effectively.

-A pessary is a conservative, low risk measure to help support the prolapse and can enable you to continue chosen activities which may typically worsen a prolapse.
+A pessary is a conservative, low risk measure to help support the organs, help with post-natal recovery, support a prolapse and can enable you to continue chosen activities which may typically worsen by descent or having a prolapse.
 It may be necessary to wear the pessary all the time or a self-management approach can be adopted.
 On your initial assessment your women’s health physiotherapist will help determine what the best course of action for you will be.

 Fitting of the pessary